Editors Note: This blog was originally published in February of 2018 but has been edited and republished with additional content around this topic.

 Exclusive research by ROVEMA North America and Vanguard Packaging, an independent corrugated supplier based in Kansas City, MO, indicates this forecast could be understated due to dramatic growth in the adoption of shelf-ready packaging (SRP), a subset of retail-ready packaging.

 Research conducted by ROVEMA and Vanguard Packaging supports this prediction.
 Recent surveys of industry insiders showed clear progress and big plans.
 The results indicated that:

 - > 80% currently incorporate some SRP in their manufacturing

 - A similar majority (>80%) plan to expand use of SRP

 - Most project SRP gaining broad adoption in 2019

-Retailers, led by Walmart, remain the driving force behind adoption of SRP.
-Facing substantially higher labor costs after giving its associates a raise in 2016, Walmart, looked for ways to reduce shelf stocking time.
+Retailers, led by Walmart, remain the driving force behind the adoption of SRP.
+Facing substantially higher labor costs, Walmart, looked for ways to reduce the labor needed for shelf-stocking time.
 “Reducing the labor cost of restocking shelves is the primary advantage of SRP,” according to Successfully Navigating Shelf Ready Packaging Disruption, Strategy Guide for CPG, a white paper co-authored with Chet Rutledge, vice president - Retail Ready Packaging at Vanguard Packaging and former director of Private Brand Packaging at Walmart.
 Less handling also means less damage and waste.